Permission to travel

 Exceptions:

-- Irish citizens will not need an ETA due to the Common Travel Area.
+- British and Irish citizens will not need an ETA due to the Common Travel Area when travelling between Britain and Ireland.

-- Other visa-exempt nationalities traveling from the Republic of Ireland will need an ETA unless they can prove legal residency in the Republic of Ireland.
+- Other visa-exempt nationalities travelling from the Republic of Ireland will need an ETA unless they can prove legal residency in the Republic of Ireland.

 Required IDs for drivers & passengers